F4R4N/django-blog-app/README.md

 # django-blog-app
-django app not finished yet.
+a personal blog app written in django.